REVIEW: The European American Music Alliance's program for composers

 More on the EAMA Summer Program in Composition can be found at www.eamusic.org.

-There are a few things I wish I'd known sooner:
+- - - - - - - - -There are a few things I wish I'd known sooner:

 - To take the metro from the airport to the Cite U. Not a taxi.
-No matter how tired you are.
+No matter how tired you are.- Enough words to ask for the key to the private music composition lab at the Colegio.

 - Don't even think about sleeping in the foyer of the Ecole, or be ready to wake up to an earful of angry French.